prakharmrsl/easypcceo.github.io/pages/overclocking/overclocking.md

 **The short answer is yes, overclocking is definitely worth it.
 When done properly, overclocking is an easy way to get the maximum performance out of your processor, graphics card, and RAM.
 You can essentially boost the performance of your core components, giving the biggest bang for your PC gaming buck.**

 But you may have some more questions about overclocking...

-Can you really get 2 times the performance in games?

-Should you be worried about the longevity of my parts?

-Will your graphics card explode?

 You're going to find all of that out in more in this post.